-Yes, everyone knows about his abilities but few consider Xavi Hernandez Bio which is quite interesting.
-Now without further adieu, let’s Begin.
+Yes, everyone knows about his Legendary status for FC Barcelona.
+However, not many have read Xavi Hernandez’s Bio, which is quite interesting.
+Now, without further ado, let’s Begin.

-Xavi Hernandez Childhood Story Plus Untold Biography Facts: Early Years
+Xavi Hernandez Childhood Story – Early Years and Family Background:

-Xavier “Xavi” Hernández Creus was born on the 25th of January, 1980 in Terrassa, Barcelona, Catalonia.
-He was born to his mother, Maria Mercè Creus and father, Joaquim Hernández (former footballer).
+For Biography starters, Xavier “Xavi” Hernández Creus was born on the 25th of January, 1980, in Terrassa, Barcelona, Catalonia.
+He was born to his mother, Maria Mercè Creus, and father, Joaquim Hernández (former footballer).

-Although he was initially inspired by compatriot playmaker Pep Guardiola at Barcelona.
+Although he was initially inspired by compatriot playmaker Pep Guardiola in Barcelona.

 A rapid rise through the academy’s ranks earned the midfielder a spot on the 1997-98 reserve team, which won its division to earn a promotion.

 Xavi forgot about the idea and kept his progression at Barcelona.
-Sustained impressive performance meant that he became a key member of Louis van Gaal’s title-winning team.
+The sustained impressive performance meant that he became a key member of Louis van Gaal’s title-winning team.